 Personalize your message

 It should be obvious that people are less likely to want to read an email with a generic opening that they can assume went to numerous people.
 Do you like getting mass emails that start with “Hey there!” and are clearly not written for you personally?
-Maybe it’s less annoying if it’s a promotional brand email but it is not appealing from a job seeker or someone looking to advance their career or ask for something.
+Maybe it’s less annoying if it’s a promotional brand email but it is not appealing to a job seeker or someone looking to advance their career or ask for something.

-Personalized emails have been found to have higher click through rates and to be more likely to result in action taken.
+Personalized emails have been found to have higher click-through rates and to be more likely to result in action taken.
 Find the name of the person you’re writing to and use it.
-Also tailor your content to them and make a specific ask or offer, rather than a generic one.
+Also, tailor your content to them and make a specific ask or offer, rather than a generic one.

 Pay attention to your subject line